digulla/PyMavenRunner/README.md

 - Save memory.
 Either dump successful tests to disk and load them on demand or just keep pointers in the log file and render the section on demand
 - Mark the message line of a Java stack trace as an error
 - Remember Maven history per project
-- Per-project config file
-- Keep N old log files; delete ones that are older
+- Keep N old log files; delete old ones automatically
 - Build a chain of projects
 - Detect the first changed module and start build from there
 - Only change preferences file on disk if the preferences changed
+- Context menu in log view to add the selected text to the test input for custom patterns
+- Replace tab character in custom patterns with something the user can see.
+Either `\t` or a Unicode [tab] symbol.
+Add a context menu to insert this character.

 Dev Setup
 =========